-The sad thing is that the courses in Japanese are way more interesting than the courses in Japanese, which are dumbed down with a robotic teacher that speaks for 90mn without any intonations and no one understands what they say.
-I am very unhappy with the fact that one of them seems to be very bothered that I asked the course to be as indicated, in English.
+The sad thing is that the courses in Japanese are way more interesting than the courses in Japanese, which are dumbed down by a robotic teacher that speaks for 90mn without any intonations and no one understands what he says.
+I am very unhappy with the fact that one of the teachers seems to be very bothered that I asked for the course to be as indicated, in English.
 As a result, he just stares at me during 90mn, repeating the same information (about doing survey research, amazing) in different ways and making us watch the same 90s video about survey research in England.
-None of the Japanese students understand a thing and I am just exasperated.
+None of the Japanese students understands a thing and I am just exasperated.
 I’m not hiding it and I think we are both getting angry at each other.

 I want to let go but I am not here to not completely care either.
 I can’t be completely detached because I still need to pass these courses.
 The other exchange students can allow themselves to fail their 3 courses, but I need to pass 8 to validate this semester.
 And I can’t remove this out of my mind when I am told that I worry for nothing and am basically ruining everyone’s mind.
 What I do now is that I shut up and go on living my life on my own, but I’m just eating up the anxiety and I let it flourish inside of me.
 I just end up feeling sick, tired and not amused.

 Putting things and ideas into words is good for the mind, so I’ll really try my best to keep my rants and my negative impressions onto this blog.

 My, it is complicated.
 I receive sweet words and support but I can’t help brushing them away like if I didn’t deserve it.

 It feels like I am consciously putting myself into a hole, telling people about it and eventually adding: « by the way, no one helps me please, let me die here while I complain and you watch. »